wesleylcai/public_notebook/statistical_learning.md

 1. Main idea is to find a line that doesn't fit training data so well.
 Introduce some bias to minimize variance.
     1. "By starting with a slightly worse fit, Ridge Regression can provide better long term predictions"
 2. Least squares minimizes sum of squared residuals
-3. Ridge regression minimizes sum of squared residuals + lambda X the slope^2
+3. Ridge regression minimizes ![f35]
     1. lambda X the slope^2 = Ridge regression penalty
 4. This penalizes high slopes, because a smaller slope means the dependent variable is less sensitive to changes in the independent variable
 5. Lambda is determined by trying different values and performing cross-validation (typically 10-fold, or 1:10 training:testing)